Financial Analysis: Stabilis Solutions (SLNG) versus The Competition

 |22

-Stabilis Solutions currently has a consensus price target of $8.00, suggesting a potential upside of 41.09%.
-As a group, “Natural gas distribution” companies have a potential downside of 5.23%.
-Given Stabilis Solutions’ stronger consensus rating and higher possible upside, equities analysts clearly believe Stabilis Solutions is more favorable than its rivals.
+Stabilis Solutions presently has a consensus price target of $8.00, indicating a potential upside of 60.00%.
+As a group, “Natural gas distribution” companies have a potential downside of 3.41%.
+Given Stabilis Solutions’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Stabilis Solutions is more favorable than its rivals.

 Summary